reef-technologies/B2_Command_Line_Tool/doc/source/tutorials/index.rst

 listing files
 ***********************

-Fo seeing what files are already uploaded to a bucket, use the :code:`ls` command:
+For seeing what files are already uploaded to a bucket, use the :code:`ls` command:

 .. code-block:: shell